ProperCode/Aspiring-Keyboard/README.md

 ## Bug report and feedback
 If you wish to report a bug or send feedback, you can do so by sending me an e-mail: ![alt text](https://raw.githubusercontent.com/ProperCode/clickless-mouse/master/other/images/email.jpg) .
-Please provide as much information as possible and provide screenshot(s) if applicable.
+Please include as much information as possible and provide screenshot(s) if applicable.

 ## My Other Open Source Projects
 [Clickless Mouse](https://github.com/ProperCode/clickless-mouse)<br/><br/>